miekg/dnsv2/README.md

 ### TODO

-Label manipulation functions still need to be defined, and seeing what other things might be helpful without bloating the package.
+* Label manipulation functions still need to be defined, and seeing what other things might be helpful without bloating the package.
+Name.Next() is a first of these.

-Maybe this should serve as a lower level package, `dnsrr` and build a nicer API on top?
+* Maybe this should serve as a lower level package, `dnsrr` and build a nicer API on top?
 I.e should server and client be here or in a `dnsnet` pkg?

-Decide where to use `int` and where to use `uint16`.
+* Decide where to use `int` and where to use `uint16`.
 Uint16 is more natural as length and index thingy, but `int` is more used in std go stuff (ie. `len` returns an int).

-Length check on domain names (<256) octect, 63 label length.
+* Length check on domain names (<256) octect, 63 label length.

-Use Octets every where instead of bytes - give that old school feel.
+* Use Octets as a name every where instead of bytes - give that old school feel?

+* Make Header also implement the RR interface, so it's also an RR?
+This would simplify the Msg creation, as you can just take a Bytes() from the header as well.
+Bytes is a bad name.

+* Make RRSet a first class citizen, i.e get those from a message, mem friendly struct?